 This documentary is based on an interview with Auschwitz survivor Eliezer Goldwyn who agreed to lend his number to Reconciliation and whose story of survival is at the heart of the project.

 Eliezer sadly passed away on January 5th 2017, aged 93 years.

 Sedition video - 2 minutes

 The digital edition of Reconciliation that Emma created with Sedition, positions two outstretched arms starkly against a backdrop which fades in and out of recognisable natural surfaces, from moss to pebbles and coals.
 The work features music by composer Martin A. Smith.

-All proceeds benefit the Holocaust Educational Trust.
+You can purchase the digital edition here.
+Proceeds benefit the Holocaust Educational Trust.